Co-operative Education and Industrial Internship Program

 - Are in good academic standing (GPA above 2.0) and not on probation or academic warning.

-- Agree to follow all rules and regulations of the program as detailed in the Rules and Regulations
+- Agree to follow all rules and regulations of the program as detailed in the Student Handbook.

 - Civil students must have completed CIVIL 2840 Civil Engineering Geomatics.